 When it comes to networks and communications, we can help you tune out the noise.

-Please access this link or the video below to see how the NYSTEC Converged Networks Team recently helped Saratoga Springs, NY become a “Smarter City.”
+Please access this link or the video below to see how the NYSTEC Technical Architecture and Communications Systems Team helped Saratoga Springs, NY become a “Smarter City.”

 A U.S. city identified a critical need for a high-speed wireless network that provided interoperable data communications across city agencies.